Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

-# Build 100% type-safe React app in vanilla JS
+# Build 100% type-safe React apps in vanilla JavaScript

-**a.k.a. how to write React apps with vanilla JavaScript annotated via JS Doc powered by TypeScript strict type checking 👀👌💪**
+**or how we can benefit from TypeScript to full extent, without having to write any TS in our codebase, by leveraging standard JSDoc type annotations 👀👌💪**

 > 🎒 this article uses following library versions: